eye-division/ray-lee/_projects/ring-out.md

 *Ring Out* was commissioned by OCM, received a PRS New Music Biennial award, Arts Council England funding and support from Oxford Brookes University with performances for Hull (City of Culture) and at London South Bank, and a broadcast on BBC Radio 3.
 The work was developed at the 101 Outdoor Art Creation Space at Greenham Common, Newbury.

-See an interview with Ray Lee talking about the project with Kevin Le Gendre here: [https://youtu.be/7RTcTM72Egg](https://youtu.be/7RTcTM72Egg)
+See an interview with Ray Lee talking about the project with Kevin Le Gendre here:&nbsp;[https://youtu.be/7RTcTM72Egg](https://youtu.be/7RTcTM72Egg)

 **Touring and restaging:**